dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/UsingIndexes.md

 # Using Indexes to Tune Queries

+Splice Machine tables have primary keys either implicitly or explicitly defined; data is stored in the order of these keys.
+Splice Machine can use *secondary indexes* to improve the performance of data manipulation statements.
+In addition, `UNIQUE` indexes provide a form of data integrity checking.

+The primary key is not optimal for all queries.
+{: .noteNote}

-Splice Machine implements indexes as tables, which means that creating a regular index is similar to creating a new table.
+Splice Machine implements indexes as tables, so creating a regular index is similar to creating a new table.
 This means that parallelization, which is essential for performance with big tables, is only possible when the index uses a sufficient number of regions.
 You can increase parallelism by optimizing how the index is split into regions.

 Note that the standard form of the `CREATE INDEX` statement generates performant indexes for most tables: Splice Machine traverses the table and copies the specified column values to the index.
 For very large tables, this process can require a lot of time, and can generate an index that is split into uneven regions, which slows performance.

+## Creating Performant Indexes for Very Large Tables

 The remainder of this topic describes using the optional `SPLITKEYS` clause of our `CREATE INDEX` statement to efficiently create highly performant indexes for very large tables; this clause allows you to specify how to split the index into regions when it is generated, in these sections:

 * [Specifying Split Keys for Index Creation](#splitkeys)
 * [Using Bulk HFile Loading and Split Keys](#bulkload)

+For more information about bulk HFile loading, please see our [Best Practices: Ingestion](bestpractices_ingest_intro.html) chapter.

 ## Specifying Split Keys for Index Creation  {#splitkeys}